johandahlberg/PiperWorkshop/tutorial.md

         }
     }

+*Exercise 2*<br/>
+Create a file called `MyAwesomeQScript.scala` and insert the code above into it.
+Then try: `piper -S MyAwesomeQScript.scala --help`.
+This will show you all the general options for Queue (there are lots of them) and the specific to this QScript.

+Try removing the `--help` part.
+What happens?

 **CommandLineFunction**<br/>
-If qscripts are the heart of Queue, CommandLineFunctions are it's blood.
+If qscripts are the heart of Queue, CommandLineFunctions are its blood.
 A CommandLineFunction constructs the actual commands to be run.
 Each program that is run by Queue is defined as a case class extending the CommandLineFunction class.
 It defines inputs and outputs, which is how Queue knows how to chain the jobs together into a dependency graph.

 Formally a CommandLineFunction is a class which extends the `CommandLineFunction` class and which defines the `commandline` function.
 Here's an example which runs a simple *nix oneliner to find the number of occurrences of each sequence in a fasta file.